 Transitioning to retirement

-Find out what you need to do once you've made the decision to retire from clinical practice; the benefits available to retired fellows; and the opportunities to retain your involvement in the college.
+Find out what you need to do when considering retirement, the benefits available to retired fellows, and the opportunities to retain your involvement in the college.

 A "fully retired" fellow is a fellow who has ceased practising all forms of clinical medicine, medico-legal work and clinical support activities (such as administration, teaching and research).
 A retired fellow may or may not decide to maintain medical registration.